William H. Seward: Governor of New York

 Seward was renominated for a second term by the Whig convention against Democrat William C. Bouck, a former state legislator.
 Seward did not campaign in person, but ran affairs behind the scenes with Weed and made his views known to voters through a Fourth of July speech and lengthy letters, declining invitations to speak, printed in the papers.
 In one, Seward expounded upon the importance of the log cabin—a structure evoking the common man and a theme that the Whigs used heavily in Harrison's campaign—where Seward had always found a far warmer welcome than in the marble palaces of the well-to-do (evoking Van Buren).
-Both Harrison and Seward were elected.
+Harrison won the presidency, and Seward was re-elected.
 Although Seward would serve for nearly thirty more years in public life, his name would never again pass before the voters.

 In his second term, Seward was involved with the trial of Alexander McLeod, who had boasted of involvement in the 1837 Caroline Affair, in which Canadians came across the Niagara River and sank the Caroline, a steamboat being used to supply William Lyon Mackenzie's fighters during the Upper Canada Rebellion.
 McLeod was arrested, but the British Foreign Minister, Lord Palmerston, demanded his release.
 McLeod, who was part of the Canadian colonial militia, could not be held responsible for actions taken under orders.
 Although the Van Buren administration had agreed with Seward that McLeod should be tried under state law, its successor did not and urged that charges against McLeod be dropped.
 A series of testy letters were exchanged between Governor Seward and Harrison's Secretary of State Daniel Webster, and also between the governor and the new president John Tyler, who succeeded on Harrison's death after a month in office.
 McLeod was tried and acquitted in late 1841.
 Stahr pointed out that Seward got his way in having McLeod tried in a state court, and the diplomatic experience served him well as Secretary of State.

 Seward continued his support of blacks, signing legislation in 1841 to repeal a "nine-month law" that allowed slaveholders to bring their slaves into the state for a period of nine months before they were considered free.
 After this, slaves brought to the state were immediately considered freed.
 Seward also signed legislation to establish public education for all children, leaving it up to local jurisdictions as to how that would be supplied (some had segregated schools).